DerianMelvin/SASMusicPlayer/README.md

   - Various bug fixes and improvements
 - Changed default skin font to Jost
 - Adjusted variables name & default values

+### v1.3.1

+- Updated WebNowPlaying to use the new WebNowPlaying-Redux
+- Added more player icons for supported websites
+- Optimized some .ini configs for UI settings
+- Minor fixes and improvements